 In the polka field, Mikey played bass and keyboards for two years with Jack Tady and the Tady Bears, traveling everywhere from Chicago to the Catskills.
 He has also performed with Frankie Yankovic, Dick Tady, Walter Ostanek, Polka Quads, Ray Skovenski, Jack Fronhofer, John Huchrowski's Ol' Goats, Gene Peterson Trio, Delmars, Rythm-Airs, The Barons, Dorothy and Co., Sensations, Lite Touch, Sounder and Harold Betters.

-In 2008, 2012 and 2014 and 2017 Mikey Dee was selected to perform in the stage band for the National Cleveland-Style Polka Hall of Fame awards show, and inducted into its Hall of Fame on The Trustees Honor Roll on November 25, 2017.
+In 2008, 2012, 2014, 2017 and 2018 Mikey Dee was selected to perform in the stage band for the National Cleveland-Style Polka Hall of Fame awards show, and inducted into its Hall of Fame on The Trustees Honor Roll on November 25, 2017.

 In 1998, The Mikey Dee Band recorded "Join the Fun- The Pittsburgh Pirates Polka" in honor of the local baseball club, and got local air play from Bill Cardille, Jack Bogut and WDVE-FM.

-Mikey Dee has recorded and produced nineteen albums and numerous singles to date, ranging from polkas and tamburitza music to country-western and standards, and was a studio musician for Oakhill records and B & M Studio and a recording producer and advisor at McKeesport's Soundscape Studio.
+Mikey Dee has recorded and produced twenty-two albums and numerous singles to date, ranging from polkas and tamburitza music, Christmas, country-western and standards, and was a studio musician for Oakhill records and B & M Studio and a recording producer and advisor at McKeesport's Soundscape Studio.

 The Mikey Dee Polka Band recording "BANG!" received three nominations from the National Cleveland-Style Polka Hall of Fame in 2009 (Recording of the Year, Band of the Year, Best New Song) and from the Polka America Corporation (2010 Recording of the Year).